-Be our mercy and forgiveness always.
+Be our strength in times of difficulty Be our mercy and forgiveness always.

-Help our families to grow stronger in your love and show us how to love one another as you have loved us.
+Help our families to grow stronger in your

+love and show us how to love one another

-May we welcome Jesus as the unseen guest in our home.
+May we welcome Jesus as the unseen guest

+PRAYER FOR FAMILIES

+Loving and merciful God,

+family life.